GoogleChromeLabs/wp-native-lazyload/README.md

 Last but not least, a neat thing to keep in mind is that this plugin will essentially improve itself over time, as more browsers roll out support for the `loading` attribute.

+## Download

+The easiest way to get the plugin is to install it from your WordPress admin dashboard, or manually [download it from wordpress.org](https://wordpress.org/plugins/native-lazyload).
+Alternatively, you can also clone or download this repository to get the development version, but you will need to run a few commands to process assets and set up the autoloader:

+1. `composer install`
+2. `npm install`
+3. `npm run build`

 ## Requirements

 * WordPress >= 4.7